Wander Franco Player Props: Rays vs. Red Sox

 - Franco leads Tampa Bay with a slugging percentage of .482, fueled by 24 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks 15th in batting average, 33rd in on-base percentage, and 47th in slugging.
+- Among qualifying hitters in MLB play, he ranks 16th in batting average, 33rd in on-base percentage, and 45th in slugging.

-- Franco is batting .400 during his last outings and is riding a seven-game hitting streak.
+- Franco enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .400.

-- He has homered in 12.7% of his games this year, and 2.9% of his trips to the plate.
+- Looking at the 55 games he has played this year, he's hit a home run in seven of them (12.7%), and in 2.9% of his trips to the dish.

-- Franco has driven home a run in 21 games this year (38.2%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on two occasions..
+- Franco has driven in a run in 21 games this year (38.2%), including seven games with more than one RBI (12.7%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.